• Skip to main content

 Phone booth

-Nowadays, our smartphone seems to be the one thing that we simply can't travel without and is probably the backpacker's most prized possession on the road.
-Most hostels don’t even have computers anymore as travellers use their smartphones for Wi-Fi.
+Nowadays, our smartphone seems to be the one thing we can't travel without and is probably the backpacker's most prized possession on the road.

-Buying a phone card today no longer means hunting around for the nearest pay phone.
 Instead, you can make calls straight from your smartphone, or with NobelCom, from your computer too, making for a cheap and easy way to call home.

 You could even call from the top of Ayers Rock to say “Merry Christmas.”
 The possibilities are endless when you can get connected from anywhere.